 View publication

-Foundation models are trained on large-scale web-crawled datasets, which often contain noise, biases, and irrelevant information.
-This motivates the use of data selection techniques, which can be divided into model-free variants -- relying on heuristic rules and downstream datasets -- and model-based, e.g., using influence functions.
-The former can be expensive to design and risk introducing unwanted dependencies, while the latter are often computationally prohibitive.
-Instead, we propose an efficient, model-based approach using the Mimic Score, a new data quality metric that leverages the weights of a reference model to assess the usefulness of individual samples for training a new model.
-It relies on the alignment between gradients and a target direction induced by the reference model.
-Using the derived Mimic Scores, we develop Grad-Mimic, a framework that prioritizes samples for learning, creates effective filters, and automates data selection.
-Empirically, using Mimic Scores to guide training improves data efficiency, results in consistent performance gains across six image datasets, and includes enhancements to CLIP models.
-Moreover, Mimic Score-based filters improve upon existing filtering methods, e.g., cutting 4.7 million samples to train better CLIP models while offering accurate estimation of training dataset quality.
+Multimodal models are trained on large-scale web-crawled datasets, which often contain noise, bias, and irrelevant information.
+This motivates the use of data selection techniques, which can be divided into model-free variants, relying on heuristic rules and downstream datasets, and model-based approaches, such as those using influence functions.
+The former can be expensive to design and risks introducing unwanted dataset dependencies, while the latter are often computationally prohibitive.
+In this work, we propose an efficient, model-based approach using the Mimic Score, a new data-quality metric that leverages the weights of a reference model to assess the usefulness of individual samples for training a new model.
+Our method relies on measuring alignments between training gradients and a target direction induced by this reference model.
+Building on the derived mimic scores, we develop Grad-Mimic: a framework that prioritizes samples to learn, estimates overall sample utility, and creates effective filters.
+Empirically, using mimic scores to guide training improves data efficiency, accelerates convergence, yields consistent performance gains across six image datasets, and enhances CLIP models with 20.7% fewer training steps.
+Moreover, mimic score-based filters complement existing filtering methods, e.g., training improved CLIP models with 4.7 million fewer samples while offering accurate estimation of dataset quality.

 Related readings and updates.